 - Invincibility Power-Up: Two different kinds: horseshoes and pineapples.
 One simply gives a temporary shield- the other is also temporary but allows the players to give the Trogs a taste of their own medicine.

 - Megaton Punch: Your primary weapon against Trogs; your third punch will hurl them off the screen.

 - Mix-and-Match Critters: The dinosaur characters have the bodies of a tyrannosaurus with the heads of a styracosaurus.
 They ditch the tyrannosaurus elements when they power up.

 - Monowheel Mayhem: Blue-colored Trogs roll wheels at you on later levels.

 - Multi-Mook Melee: The final island is a Zerg Rush of Trogs that the dinos must overcome to reach the ending.

 - Oh, Crap!: Trogs react with a surprised expression when a player, transformed into a Tyrannosaurus rex, lunges for and eats them.

-- One-Hit Point Wonder: The players are knocked out cold in one hit from a Trog and all other hazards are similarly lethal including Bottomless Pits, tar pits, the water surrounding the islands, Blue Trogs' stone wheels and Red Trogs' fire traps.
+- One-Hit-Point Wonder: While the players punch fast but need three punches to defeat a Trog, the Trogs' punches are slower but knock you out if they connect, followed by their feasting on you with silverware, which is an insta-kill.note All other hazards are similarly lethal, including Bottomless Pits, tar pits, the water surrounding the islands, Blue Trogs' stone wheels which flatten the dinos and Red Trogs' fire traps.

-- Playing with Fire: Chili Pepper powerups bestow the ability to breathe fireballs in place of punching, and the Trogs eventunally invent starting fires to get in your way.
+- Playing with Fire: Chili Pepper powerups bestow the ability to breathe fireballs in place of punching, and the Trogs eventually invent starting fires to get in your way.